 Here is the thing about a chip.
 It must be crispy, right?
 But zucchini has a high water content, so how do we arrive at perfectly crispy baked zucchini chips?
 A few simple tips…

-Tips for How to Make Zucchini Chips
+Tips for Best Zucchini Chips

-- First, the most obvious step is to slice zucchini thinly and uniformly.
+- First, the most obvious step is to slice your zucchini thinly and uniformly.
 To achieve this, I always use a mandoline.

 - Secondly, and this is so important, do everything you can to rid the zucchini slices of moisture.
 You can do two things here: 1) once zucchini slices are arranged on paper towel (the moisture has to be absorbed by something, right?), sprinkle them with kosher salt.
 The salt will draw moisture out through osmosis.
 2) Top salted zucchini with another layer of paper towels AND a sheet-pan weighted with something (I used a cutting board).
 And LEAVE for 15 to 20 minutes so that the salt and weight will work together to draw as much of the moisture out as possible.